wogud220/algorithm/README.md

 OUTPUT2)
 2

+HINT) try solving this in both O(N) and O(N log N). which algorithms do you think are required to solve this problem in each time complexity?

 ## Problem 1)
 When is a graph a tree? if yes, prove it. if not, give a counter example.